Temporary Space Closure

 A proof sheet with edits from The Doves Press Bible

-The English Arts and Crafts movement that began in the late nineteenth century was a reaction against mass-produced books of that time.
-The movement sought to return to earlier bookmaking techniques before the introduction of new technologies and to emulate the beauty of the medieval book by focusing on design through typefaces, layouts, and illustrations.
+The English Arts and Crafts movement that began in the late nineteenth century was a reaction against the mass-produced books of that time.
+The movement sought to return to earlier bookmaking techniques and to emulate the beauty of the medieval book by focusing on design through typefaces, layouts, and illustrations.

 Gould gathered hundreds of items relating to the history and production of each press, in addition to their published works, making this collection especially valuable for researchers.
 The collection includes business correspondence, proof pages, alternate bindings, preparatory sketches, and even original woodcut printing blocks.
-The collection is comprehensive, including nearly every book and ephemeral item, recorded and unrecorded, that these three presses produced.
+The collection is comprehensive, including nearly every book and ephemeral item that these three presses produced, recorded and unrecorded.

 The first page of Song of Solomon with an intricately colored forest scene.